-This guide to Danse Macabre, or the Dance of Death, explains the meaning of a motif that originated in the Middle Ages, but has continued to influence art, from paintings and carvings to classical symphonies, experimental dance films and graphic novels, for centuries.
+This guide explains the meaning of Danse Macabre, or the Dance of Death and the many different depictions of it across the centuries.
+Danse Macabre is a motif that was very popular in the Middle Ages, but it has continued to influence art, from paintings and carvings to classical symphonies, experimental dance films and graphic novels, for centuries.

 Image by Württembergische Landesbibliothek Stuttgart on Wikimedia Commons.

-In Germany, where totentanz (death dance) was particularly popular, the sub-genre of 'Death and the Maiden' developed, which often incorporated an erotic subtext.
+In Germany, totentanz (death dance) was a particularly popular genre of art and produced the sub-genre of 'Death and the Maiden' developed.

 Photo by Anagoria on Wikimedia Commons.